PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 ---
-RFC: Update $ErrorView with Single String Error Messages
+RFC: Update $ErrorView with simplified views for Error Messages
 Author: Jason Helmick
 Status: Draft
 Version: 0.0.0
 Area: PowerShell
-Comments Due:
+Comments Due: 10/31/2019
 ---

-# Update $ErrorView with Single String Error Messages
+# Update $ErrorView with simplified views for Error Messages

 When an error occurs in PowerShell, the customers on-screen error message experience currently provides a level of detail that obscures the exception message from being recognized and read by new or occasional PowerShell users.
-The addition of simplified error views will improve both comprehension and troubleshooting experience.
+The addition of a simplified error view will improve both comprehension and troubleshooting experience.
+A new cmdlet 'Resolve-ErrorRecord' will provide complete detailed view of the fully qualified error when desired.

-Advanced PowerShell users and scripters will benefit from a newly designed 'AnalyticalView' that focuses on the specific location, code reference and error information from the script.

-Both user types will benefit from a combined 'DynamicView' that switches between 'MessageView' and 'AnalyticalView' based on the source of execution;
-Command-line versus script.

-In all the above scenarios, regardless of error view selected, A comprehensive detailed view of the fully qualified error, including inner exceptions, will be provided by the `Resolve-ErrorRecord` cmdlet.

 ## Motivation

 The on-screen experience, when receiving an error message, is controlled through the views NormalView (the default) and CategoryView.
 These are user selectable through the preference variable $ErrorView.
-This RFC describes adding three additional views to improve readability.
-The 'MessageView', 'AnalyticalView', and 'DynamicView'.
+This RFC describes Changing '$ErrorView to an enumeration and adding three additional views to improve readability,'Message', 'Analytic', and 'Dynamic'.

+- Message - provides a concise error message suitable for new or occasional PowerShell users.
+- Analytic - provides a refactored form of NormalView
+- Dynamic - provides conditional switching between Message and Analytic.

 A comprehensive detailed view of the fully qualified error, including inner exceptions, will be provided by the `Resolve-ErrorRecord` cmdlet.

+'$ErrorView' shall contain the original views for backward compatibility and renamed to remove 'view' from the name.
+The view list is as follows:

+- Normal
+- Category
+- Message
+- Analytic
+- Dynamic

 ## Specification

-The proposal is to add three new views to a simplified conditional error message based on interactive versus script use.
+The proposal is to add three new views to help improve error message comprehension based on user needs.
 For in-depth troubleshooting, a new cmdlet `Resolve-ErrorRecord` to provide detailed error information.

 __Key Design Considerations__

-1. To reduce confusion and improve debugging success, error messages should call WriteErrorLine to produce a simplified message, including the word “ERROR:” to make consistent with Verbose and Warning messages.
-This is a change to the existing NormalView.
+1. To reduce confusion and improve debugging success for new and occasional users, error messages should call WriteErrorLine to produce a simplified message using view 'Message' and include the preface word “ERROR:”

-- $ErrorView can refer to these views

-    + NormalView
-    + CategoryView
-    + MessageView
-    + AnalyticalView
-    + DynamicView

-- Simplified error message syntax from Interactive and script.
+- Simplified error message syntax from 'Message'.
 (See graphic below)

 ```powershell
 PS C:\> Get-Childitem -Path c:\notreal
 ERROR: Cannot find path ‘C:\notreal’ because it does not exist
 ```

+2. To improve script debugging for advanced PowerShell users and scripters, a refactored error view 'Analytic' will be added displaying the error category, exception, code line and position, and include additional help for the user.

 ```powershell
 PS C:\> .\MyScript.ps1